tisimst/soerp/README.txt

 ``soerp`` is the Python implementation of the original Fortran code `SOERP` by N. D. Cox to apply a second-order analysis to `error propagation`_ (or uncertainty analysis).
 The ``soerp`` package allows you to **easily** and **transparently** track the effects of uncertainty through mathematical calculations.
 Advanced mathematical functions, similar to those in the standard `math`_ module can also be evaluated directly.

-In order to correctly use ``soerp``, knowledge of the **first eight statistical moments** is required.
+In order to correctly use ``soerp``, the **first eight statistical moments** of the underlying distribution are required.
 These are the *mean*, *variance*, and then the *standardized third through eighth moments*.
-These can be input manually in the form of an array, but they can also be **conveniently generated** using distributions from the ``scipy.stats`` sub-module.
+These can be input manually in the form of an array, but they can also be **conveniently generated** using either the **nice constructors** or directly by using the distributions from the ``scipy.stats`` sub-module.
 See the examples below for usage examples of both input methods.
 The result of all calculations generates a *mean*, *variance*, and *standardized skewness and kurtosis* coefficients.

 Required Packages